An image of a smiling Qualico Bridge to Success Program student in front of a mural.

 Qualico Bridge to Success Program

-What is the Qualico Bridge to Success Program?
+About the Qualico Bridge to Success Program

 The Qualico Bridge to Success program (QBTS) helps to facilitate the transition of new Indigenous (First Nation, Inuit, Métis) students into post-secondary education at the University of Manitoba by offering pre-orientation activities, academic learning support, one-on-one advising, peer mentoring and special events that will enhance the first-year experience.